 This survey covers a hierarchy of graph-based workload models for hard real-time systems, together with analysis methods and related results for preemptive uniprocessor scheduling.
 We have provided details for all models included in a formally defined model hierarchy (cf. Figure 1) and sketched analysis methods and complexity results for each model.
+Generalizations of models have been presented together with analysis methods which in turn have in most cases been generalizations as well, including previous methods as special cases.
+This is especially true for feasibility analysis where increased non-determinism made previous methods inapplicable.
 Apart from their importance in theoretical studies, we believe that these expressive models may find their applications in for example model- and component-based design for timed systems.

-As a theoretical result, a classification of task models into tractable and intractable classes is shown in Figure 13.
+As a theoretical result, a classification of task models into tractable and intractable classes is shown in Figure 15.
 This provides interesting insights about the precise position of the borderlines which we will discuss briefly.